davideicardi/live-plugin-manager/README.md

 Often is a bad idea for security to allow installation and execution of any node.js package inside your application.
 When installing a package it's code is executed with the same permissions of your host application and can potentially damage your entire server.
 I suggest usually to allow to install only a limited sets of plugins or only allow trusted administrator to install plugins.

+## Sandbox

+For advanced scenarios you can customize the sandbox where each plugin run.
+Sandbox defined NodeJS `global` object.
+A typical scenario is to customize the environment variables `global.process.env`.
+To customize the sandbox you can set a single sandbox for all plugins using `options.sandbox` in the `PluginManager` constructor or set a different sandbox for each plugin, see
+`PluginManager.setSandboxTemplate` and `PluginManager.getSandboxTemplate` functions.

 ## Under to hood